CoLRev-Environment/search-query/docs/source/index.rst

 Functional Overview
 =======================

-The search-query package is built to support researchers throughout the entire lifecycle of academic search query management.
+The search-query package supports the entire lifecycle of academic search query management.
 Below is a high-level overview of the core functionalities:

 .. image:: presentation.png